digitalnatives/course_planner/README.md

       This workaround is necessary because the app won't start without running the migrations.

-   7. Connect to the consoel with `gigalixir remote_console $APP_NAME` and manually run the seeds.
+   7. Connect to the console with `gigalixir remote_console $APP_NAME` and manually run the seeds.